hkamran80/hkamran80/README.md

   For each school, Schedules sends handy notifications at predefined intervals and features a full bell schedule for each day of the week.

-  If your school is not yet available, visit [https://go.unisontech.org/schreq](https://go.unisontech.org/schreq) to request its addition or add the schedule yourself by forking the [configuration repository](https://github.com/hkamran80/schedules-configuration) and making a pull request.
+  If your school is not yet available, [request its addition](https://go.unisontech.org/schreq) or add the schedule yourself by forking the [configuration repository](https://github.com/hkamran80/schedules-configuration) and making a pull request.